 Types of Ligament Tears

 Ligament tears are common in many sports injuries.
 Ligament tears are caused by too much force, such as when striking an object, bouncing from a jump, or twisting incorrectly during a workout.
-Ligament pain is often worse than the pain of injury itself.
-The location of the injury, whether in the small intestine, chest wall, or forearm bone (the joint that holds the dominant hand), may make a difference in the severity of pain.
+Ligament pain is often worse than the pain of the injury itself.
+The location of the injury, whether in the small intestine, chest wall, or forearm bone (the joint that holds the dominant hand), may make a difference in the severity of the pain.
 Ligament tears occur in the ball of the foot, the toes, or even the big toe.

 Ligament tears are tears in the ligaments and tendons.
 Sprains occur in the superficial layers of connective tissue because they stretch without warning.
 Ligament ruptures (ruptures) occur when the ligament is stretched beyond its elastic limits.
-Ligament ruptures can be very painful and if they occur more than once it’s probably a good idea to see a doctor.
+Ligament ruptures can be very painful, and if they occur more than once, it’s probably a good idea to see a doctor.
 They may need surgery or physical therapy to repair the injury.

 Abrasion injuries are sudden jerks or pulls on the outer edge of a bone.
 These kinds of injuries are common in racquet sports such as tennis and golf.
-Most of these symptoms subside within a few days but occasionally a patient can have these symptoms for months.
+Most of these symptoms subside within a few days, but occasionally a patient can have these symptoms for months.
 Repetitive movements and twisting can also lead to abrasion injuries.
 In most cases, if the injury isn’t treated right away, it can worsen with time and cause more serious damage to surrounding tissues.

 Sports medicine doctors are the best place to diagnose knee injuries.
 They specialize in diagnosing and treating them.
 Depending on the severity of the tear, they may recommend surgery.
 They’ll explain the best course of treatment and where to find the best physical therapy and rehabilitation specialists.
 They can also refer you to an orthopedic surgeon if scope-of-life-threatening complications arise.